TheProphet4000/frankenstein-creature-generator/README.md

 # Creature body simulator
- This project is a programming exercise where i want to simulate a creatures body, ie mammal
+ This project is an exercise where i want to generate creatures from a list of bodyparts